bacdillon/AutomationPlayground/PowerPlatform/My Budgee/README.md

 ## Business Value

-- Replaces manual, email-based expense approval with a governed, self-service workflow
+- Replaces manual, email-based expense approval with a governed, self service workflow
 - Reduces approval turnaround time through automatic email routing to the assigned approver
-- Improves compliance by requiring receipts before final approval, with a built-in correction path for missing documentation
+- Improves compliance by requiring receipts before final approval, with a built in correction path for missing documentation
-- Provides full auditability — every request, decision, comment, and timestamp is tracked end-to-end
+- Provides full auditability for every request, decision, comment, and timestamp is tracked end-to-end
 - Gives budget owners real-time visibility into spend against a configurable budget cap

----

-## Notes

-This project is part of a broader [Automation Playground](https://bacdillon.github.io/AutomationPlayground/) portfolio showcasing RPA, Power Platform, and BI solutions.